- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 Purpose:

 - COBIT provides comprehensive guidance for aligning IT goals with business objectives.
 The financial sector was an early adopter of COBIT, using it to achieve compliance with the Sarbanes-Oxley Act.
-However, more industries are implementing it as a versatile enterprise IT governance and management framework.
+However, more industries have implemented it as a versatile IT governance framework.

 - ITIL defines best practices for IT service management.

-- NIST standards prioritize the building of digital trust and stronger security cultures across industries.
+- NIST standards prioritize the building of digital trust and stronger security cultures.

 Focus: